Kingxukai/linux/Documentation/virt/kvm/ppc-pv.rst

-The MSR contains bits that require hypervisor intervention and bits that do not require direct hypervisor intervention because they only get interpreted when entering the guest or don't have any impact on the hypervisor's behavior.
+The MSR contains bits that require hypervisor intervention and bits that do not require direct hypervisor intervention because they only get interpreted when entering the woke guest or don't have any impact on the woke hypervisor's behavior.

-The following bits are safe to be set inside the guest:
+The following bits are safe to be set inside the woke guest:

   - MSR_EE
   - MSR_RI

-If any other bit changes in the MSR, please still use mtmsr(d).
+If any other bit changes in the woke MSR, please still use mtmsr(d).

 Patched instructions
 ====================